 Select your Load Balancer Plan¶

-- You will have to enter various configuration details and preferences (like name, mode, port, list type, SSL certificates, etc.) for front-end (client to load balancer) connections, and back-end (load balancer to nodes) connections and to configure Advanced Load Balancer, you can click here to refer Advanced Load Balancer deployment Help.
+You will have to enter various configuration details and preferences (like name, mode, port, list type, SSL certificates, etc.) for front-end (client to load balancer) connections, and back-end (load balancer to nodes) connections and to configure Advanced Load Balancer, you can click here to refer Advanced Load Balancer deployment Help.

 Load Balancing Policy¶